Sign In / Sign Out

 - Map and Locations

 Dr. Nadya T. Bliss is the Director of the Global Security Initiative (GSI) at Arizona State University.
-GSI serves as the university-wide hub focusing on addressing emerging global challenges, with a focus on borderless threats, characterized by complex interdependencies and often presenting conflicting objectives (“wicked” problems) requiring multi-disciplinary research and cross-mission collaboration between defense, development, and diplomacy communities.
-GSI currently has approximately 150 faculty affiliates across 9 college-level units and is home to the Cybersecurity and Digital Forensics Center, the Human Security Collaboratory, and the DARPA Working Group.
-GSI also serves as the University’s interface to the Department of Defense and the Intelligence Community.
+GSI is a pan-university, institute-level activity focused on addressing the hardest challenges in security.
+These challenges are often characterized by complex interdependencies and present conflicting objectives requiring multi-disciplinary research and cross-mission collaboration.
+GSI currently has approximately 170 faculty affiliates across 9 college-level units and is home to the Center for Cybersecurity and Digital Forensics (CDF), the Center for Human, Artificial Intelligence, and Robot Teaming (CHART), the Department of Homeland Security Center for Accelerating Operational Efficiency (CAOE), the Human Security Collaboratory, and the DARPA Working Group.
+GSI also serves as the University’s interface to the Department of Defense, the Intelligence Community, and the Department of Homeland Security.
 Prior to taking on the GSI role, Dr. Bliss served as the Assistant Vice President, Research Strategy in the Office of Knowledge Enterprise Development.

-Dr. Bliss holds a Professor of Practice appointment (and is a member of Graduate Faculty) in the School of Computing, Informatics, and Decision Systems Engineering; Senior Sustainability Scientist appointment in the Julie Ann Wrigley Global Institute of Sustainability; and affiliate appointments in the School for Future of Innovation in Society, the Center on the Future of War (collaboration between ASU and New America), and the Simon A. Levin Mathematical, Computational and Modeling Sciences Center.
+Dr. Bliss holds a Professor of Practice appointment (and is a member of Graduate Faculty) in the School of Computing, Informatics, and Decision Systems Engineering and a Senior Sustainability Scientist appointment in the Julie Ann Wrigley Global Institute of Sustainability.
 Dr. Bliss is also a Senior Fellow at New America.

 Graph algorithms and applications;